Kirumi1019/MRT-Travel-Platform/README.md

 After downloading the codes

 1. Enter `yarn` in terminal
-2. Enter `yarn migrate` to connect to DB and migrate the table
-3. Enter `yarn dev` to start the project
+2. Enter `yarn dev` to start the project

 - To view the database, enter 'yarn studio', click on the url in the terminal, and do NOT update.
 Click on Open Drizzle Studio with pre drizzle-kit@0.21.1 support